aiborg-ai/empty-page-play/DEMO_CREDENTIALS.md

 # 🔐 Demo Credentials for Production Testing

-## **Pre-Verified Demo Users**
+## **✅ Pre-Verified Demo Users (No Email Verification Required!)**

-These users are created with email verification already completed, so you can log in immediately without needing to verify email addresses.
+The app now automatically detects if you're in production mode and shows the appropriate demo users.
+These users are created in **both** `auth.users` and `public.users` tables with email verification already completed.

 ### **Primary Demo User**
 - **Email**: `demo@innospot.com`